frainfreeze/tundra/README.md

 - Make script executable: `chmod a+rx ./tundra.sh`
 - Run the script and open output in browser: `./tundra.sh -b && xdg-open index.html`

+> NOTE: If you want to use this script on *BSD or macOS, please make sure you have the GNU implementation of `awk` and `sed` installed.

 ## Configure
 There are two types of configuration: per project and per page.
 Per project: on top of `tundra.sh` are configuration variables.